- The Application

 There is no minimum score for the GRE and GPA.
 That being said, we will take this opportunity to say that admission to our program is highly competitive.
 Click here to see chart which indicates the average, median, and most often submitted scores for those students who have been accepted into our graduate programs in the last five years.

-Who is required to take the IELTS?
+Who is required to take the IELTS or TOEFL?

-How do I report my IELTS scores?
+How do I report my IELTS or TOEFL scores?

 What is the minimum requirement for the IELTS?

-The minimum requirement is 7.
+The minimum overall band score requirement for the IELTS is 7.

 Can I submit TOEFL scores instead of IELTS scores?